Members Voluntary Liquidation (MVL) - Advice on ending the life of a solvent company and the tax benefits

 2. A reconstruction of the company is needed to return excess capital to the shareholders via a "capital distribution " thus avoiding high rates of personal income tax.

-4. Due to the statutory notices to creditors, a Members Voluntary Liquidation can also be used fixed creditors claims, so that if any unforeseen claims did arise in the future, those claims would not disturb the distributions to the shareholders.
+Due to the statutory notices to creditors, a Members Voluntary Liquidation can also be used to finalise creditors claims, so that if any unforeseen claims did arise in the future, those claims would not disturb the distributions to the shareholders.

 Requirements & Procedure